BlueAcornInc/aio-commerce-yotpo/README.md

 You can install this extension by downloading it directly from the repository.

-### Downloading the latest release
+### Via Download

-1.  **Download the Extension:** Get the latest release package from the release page/repository URL here.
+1.  **Download the Extension:** Get the latest release package from the [release page](https://github.com/BlueAcornInc/aio-commerce-yotpo/releases).

 2.  **Extract the Files:** Unzip the downloaded package to your preferred development directory.
 This directory contains the Adobe App Builder project.

 3.  **Configure App Builder Operational Environment Variables:** Before deploying, set the necessary environment variables for your App Builder actions as described in the [Environment Variables (App Builder Operational)](#environment-variables-app-builder-operational) section.
-These are critical for the App Builder app's ability to communicate with Adobe Commerce and perform internal encryption.
 You can do this by creating a `.env` file in the root of the extracted App Builder project.

 4.  **Deploy App Builder Actions:**
-    - Navigate to the root directory of the extracted App Builder project (where the `app.json` or `manifest.yml` file is located).
+    - Navigate to the root directory of the extracted App Builder project (where the `app.config.yaml` file is located).

+    - Install npm dependencies using `npm install`

     - **(Optional) Set App Builder Context:** To avoid interactive prompts during deployment, you can explicitly set your project and workspace using `aio app use`: